 F6 Extension - Stage 1

-The F6 Extension Stage 1 is a key element of the NSW Government’s transport vision for NSW, connecting Sydney’s south to the wider motorway network.
+In October 2017, the NSW government announced it will proceed with the F6 Extension Stage 1.
+The project is a key element of the NSW Government’s transport vision for NSW, connecting Sydney’s south to the wider motorway network.

 Updates and announcements

-Future Transport Strategy 2056, the NSW Government’s 40 year vision for transport outcomes in NSW, has identified the F6 Extension Stage 1 as a priority project for connectivity in Sydney’s south, and to the Illawarra.
+Future Transport Strategy 2056 is the NSW Government’s 40 year vision for transport outcomes in NSW.
+The F6 Extension Stage 1 is a key part of this strategy, supporting safe, efficient and reliable journeys for people and freight

 What is the F6 Extension Stage 1